Ottavio Piccolomini: As a commanding officer

 Piccolomini's achievements included relieving French sieges of Saint-Omer in 1638 together with Thomas Francis, Prince of Carignano and especially of Thionville on 7 July 1639 in a crushing victory over the Marquis de Feuquieres.
 He was rewarded with the status of Count of the Empire in 1638 and the elevation to the office of privy councillor and the dukedom of Amalfi from King Philip IV of Spain in 1639.

 Still in 1639, Piccolomini and his corps were recalled from the Southern Netherlands by the emperor to end the Swedish invasion of Bohemia.
 Despite own hopes to replace Matthias Gallas as main commander of the Imperials, Piccolomini was ordered to assist the emperor's brother, Archduke Leopold Wilhelm of Austria.
 Together they repelled the Swedes under Johan Banér and secured Bohemia and Saxony in 1640.
 However, they failed in their main goal to beat the Swedish army in battle.
-After Banérs failed attempt to attack the Regensburg Reichstag in January 1641, Piccolomini and Gottfried Huyn von Geleen chased him with the united Imperial and Bavarian force.
+After Banér's failed attempt to attack the Regensburg Reichstag in January 1641, Piccolomini and Gottfried Huyn von Geleen chased him with the united Imperial and Bavarian force.
 Nonetheless, Piccolomini could only catch and defeat the rear of Banér's army in Neunburg vorm Wald and Preßnitz while the rest escaped.
-In November 1642, the Imperials finally faced the entire Swedish army, but lost the second battle of Breitenfeld against Lennart Torstensson.
+In November 1642, the Imperials finally faced the entire Swedish army but lost the second battle of Breitenfeld against Lennart Torstensson.

 Thereafter he spent several years in the Spanish service and received the title of grandee and induction into the Order of the Golden Fleece.
-After being recalled to Spain in 1647, he resigned as Spanish commander with the intention to return into the Imperial army.
+After being recalled to Spain in 1647, he resigned as Spanish commander with the intention to return to the Imperial army.

 Promotion to Generalissimo

 When the Imperial commander Peter Melander, Graf von Holzappel, fell in battle at Zusmarshausen in May 1648, Piccolomini was at last appointed lieutenant-general of the emperor.
 He conducted the final campaign of the Thirty Years' War in which he and the Bavarians under Hunolstein stopped the Swedish and French advance at the rivers Inn and Danube and forced them to retreat out of Bavaria across the Lech.

 After the Peace of Westphalia, Piccolomini served as Imperial plenipotentiary at the executive congress of Nuremberg that discussed and oversaw the execution of the peace regulations.
-Three days after the congress had finished its labours in October 1650, emperor Ferdinand III addressed a letter of thanks to the "Prince Piccolomini", declaring him Prince of the Empire and awarding him a gift of 114,566 gulden.
+Three days after the congress had finished its labours in October 1650, Ferdinand III addressed a letter of thanks to the "Prince Piccolomini", declaring him Prince of the Empire and awarding him a gift of 114,566 gulden.